vczh-websites/vczh/Espresso/Breville.md

 grind setting only adjusts the extraction yield%. all specified flavors are gone, no need to chase it.

-Bean with sweet aftertaste becomes obvious when it is extracted deep but not over.
+~~Bean with sweet aftertaste becomes obvious when it is extracted deep but not over.
-Bean without sweet aftertaste does not have it regardless of the dialing.
+Bean without sweet aftertaste does not have it regardless of the dialing.~~

-It is imoortant to discard some ground right after changing the grind settings, otherwise different sizes of ground will mix together and make channeling happen more easily.
+It is important to discard some ground right after changing the grind settings, otherwise different sizes of ground will mix together and make channeling happen more easily.

+Over-weighted dose could also lead to uneven extraction because the puck expand all the way to the group head, leaving no room to spread water evenly.

 ## Yes!